druids/django-pymess/docs/push.rst

     Field contains the current state of the message.
 Allowed states are:

       * DEBUG - Push notification was not sent because system is in debug mode
-      * ERROR_NOT_SENT - Push notification was raised during sending of the message
+      * ERROR - Push notification was raised during sending of the message
+      * ERROR_RETRY - error was raised during sending of the message, message will be retried
       * SENT - Push notification was sent to the receiver
       * WAITING - Push notification was not sent to the external service